Valdez throws 7 strong innings, Alvarez homers twice in Astros' 5-2 victory over Twins

 Tucker walked in the first before the first homer by Alvarez made it 2-0.

 There were two outs in the second when Abreu’s shot pushed the lead to 3-0.
-Abreu was playing his fourth game in the majors after spending almost a month in the minors to work on his swing after a terrible start to the season.
+Abreu, who is batting .119, was playing his fourth game in the majors after spending almost a month in the minors to work on his swing after a terrible start to the season.

+“I think it’s very important to understand where I am and where I need to be at,” he said in Spanish through a translator.
+“The results haven’t been there these first 3-4 games.
+But trust me, I feel confident that I can get to the spot where I can help this team, help this organization win games.”

 Tucker’s home run to right center came with one out in the third to make it 4-0.
 There were two outs in the fifth when Alvarez connected again.